PinkyPink213/QRCode_Generator/readme.md

 # Project: QR Code Generator
 ### Features:
-- Be able to generate qr code for each text
+- Generate a QR Code for any given text.
-- Be able to choose the color of QR Code
+- Choose the color of the QR Code.
-- Be able to choose which size of QR code image you want
+- Select the desired size for the QR Code image.
-- Can download QR Code image after done generating
+- Download the generated QR Code image upon completion.

 ### Screenshort of Our QR Code Generator